nearmap/nearmap-csharp-test-review/README.md

 For this exercise, a full solution has been provided (there is no need to provide any code yourself).
 However, we would like you to review the code so that we can have an in-depth technical discussion around the solution and how it can be improved.
-The solution code in marked by `#region Solution Code` directives.
+The solution code is marked by `#region Solution Code` directives.
 All code outside of a region is part of the initial problem statement.

 ## Nearmap C# Test

 The purpose of this assignment is to test your familiarity with C#, distributed systems concepts, performance benchmarking and TDD.

 ### Background